 The bond indenture determines the allowable investments and maturities, while any surplus funds are covered by the alternative guidelines and are generally of a short duration thus limiting the District's exposure to interest rate risk.

 Credit Risk

-The District's investments are limited by State statutory requirements.
-As of September 30, 2023, the District did not own any investments which were rated.
+The District's investments are limited by State statutory and bond compliance requirements.
+As of September 30, 2024, the District did not own any investments which were rated.

 Concentration of Credit Risk